BergeSeen Trail 12: Bad Ischl - Bad Goisern

 Safety guidelines:

-- Through early summer, you may encounter steep snowfields or firn gullies – especially during icy conditions, there is an acute risk of falling and thus fatal injury!
+• Until early summer, you may encounter steep snowfields or firn rills there – especially with icing there is acute danger of falling and therefore life danger!

-- Due to storm damage, forestry work or construction work, individual trail sections may be difficult or impassable at times.
+• Due to storm damage, forestry work or construction measures, some sections of the trail may be temporarily difficult or impossible to pass.

-- Cows in the alpine meadows are often curious.
-Because they are nursing mothers, they develop a strong tendency to protect their calves.
-Therefore, move through cow pastures quietly, keep at least 20 metres of distance to the animals and never pet calves!
-In the case of threatening behaviour (pawing, stamping) slowly back away (do not turn your back).
-Keep dogs on a leash.
-They must not bark at or chase cows.
-In the case of an attack, the dog must be released from the leash.
+• Cows on the alpine pasture are often curious.
+Due to mother cow husbandry, they develop a pronounced instinct to protect their calves.
+So move calmly on cow pastures, keep at least 20 m distance from the animals, and never pet calves!
+In case of threatening behavior (scraping, stamping) walk slowly backwards (do not turn your back).
+Dogs must be on a leash; they must not bark at or chase cows.
+In case of an attack, they must definitely be let off the leash.

 Equipment: